-I get so weirdly breathless.
-I don’t want to talk to people during meals because I can’t eat, talk, and breathe all at the same time.
-And talking makes me so tired.
-This is very not good for my social life, by which I mean talking to my husband at a kitchen table artistically scattered with Cheerios, sweet potato puree, and an assortment of semi-clean kitchen towels.
+I don’t want to talk during meals because I can’t eat, talk, and breathe all at the same time.
+Also, talking is exhausting.
+This is very not good for my social life, by which I mean talking to my husband at a kitchen table that our new interior decorator has scattered with Cheerios, sweet potato puree, and an assortment of not very clean kitchen towels.

-I am stiff and feel like my joints are now filled with all the glue that is -not- in any of my toddler’s 87 glue sticks, which I seriously -just- bought.
-At yoga I look in the mirror, and everyone else is a sleek little jellyfish warrior, and then there’s me guarding Buckingham Palace.
+All those gluesticks that I feel like I just bought yet are definitely empty?
+My joints have been filled with their glue, apparently.
+Moving hurts.
+Sleeping hurts.
+Breathing hurts. apparently filled with all the glue that is -not- in any of my toddler’s 87 glue sticks, which I seriously -just- bought.
+At yoga I look in the mirror, and everyone else is a sleek little jellyfish, and then there’s me guarding Buckingham Palace.

 I caught sight of myself in the CVS window pushing the stroller and realized I’m hunched over like I’m about to throw some little kids in my gingerbread oven.